AntonC9018/Dungeon-Hopper/logic/action/alorithms/README.md

 4. If another real is blocking their way of moving / attacking, they will pass them the turn.
 They will call `executeAction()` on that real.
 If it has already executed their action, though, the current `dir` will fail.

-5. If all the `dirs` have failed, the `failedAction` chain is traversed on the actor entity.
+5. If all the `dirs` have fail, the `failAction` chain is traversed on the actor entity.